ds4dm/ecole/docs/using-environments.rst

 .. warning::

-   Depending on the nature of the environment, some user given parameters can be overriden or ignored (*e.g.*, branching parameters in the :py:class:`~ecole.environment.Branching` environment).
+   Depending on the nature of the environment, some user-given parameters can be overriden or ignored (*e.g.*, branching parameters in the :py:class:`~ecole.environment.Branching` environment).
-   It is the responsability of the user to understand the environment they are using.
+   It is the responsibility of the user to understand the environment they are using.

 .. note::